 You no longer have to worry about whether it’s hot or cold outside, or how much food you’re putting on the grill.
 Our algorithms were tested under the most demanding conditions, from the Alaskan winter to the heat of the Arizona desert.
 The Pellet Boss will maintain the set point temperature or program that you tell it to, regardless of external or internal factors.

 We originated many of the controller features found on high end and third party controllers today.
 In addition to the smartest controller on the market, we wanted the easiest to use as well.
 That’s why we were also the first to integrate BlueTooth and Wi-Fi technology with a controller.

 The Remote Boss puts the power of the pellet boss controller in the palm of your hand.
 Carry it with you and control your grill from up to 300 feet away.

 Got enough devices or need more flexibility?
 MAK Grills Mobile allows you to control and monitor your grill from any internet connected smart device with a web browser.
 There’s no app to download or keep updated and you aren’t limited to app capable devices.
 MAK Grills Mobile runs from a mobile optimized website, designed to be reliable and user friendly.

-In Smoke Mode, the Pellet Boss will smolder the pellets by letting the fire settle.
+On setpoint SMOKE, the Pellet Boss will smolder the pellets by letting the fire settle.
 This ensures that the grill is creating the greatest possible amount of clean, blue smoke.